RohitKulkarni02/cs5700-project4/README.md

 - Corrupted ACKs are ignored (treated like a lost packet).
 - After stdin EOF and all data is acked, the sender sends a `fin` packet and exits once that is acked.

-The main loop uses `select` on the socket, stdin, and a retransmit timer. `fill_window()` sends as many new packets as the window allows instead of waiting one select cycle per packet.
+The main loop uses `select` on the socket and stdin (when the window has room), with a timeout for retransmits. `fill_window()` sends as many new packets as the window allows instead of waiting one select cycle per packet.

 ### Receiver (`4700recv`)